whatwatt-ch/whatwatt-go-documentation/docs/30-mqtt/index.md

 The device can be connected to an MQTT broker using the built-in MQTT client.
 The MQTT client supports both unencrypted and encrypted connections.

 !!! note
-    WhatWatt Go will only publish values if a meter is connected.
+    whatwatt Go will only publish values if a meter is connected.

 ## Configuration via REST API